-Prevent Gym DOMs & Muscle Soreness After Gym
+DOMS Explained: Prevent & Treat Muscle Soreness After the Gym

 If you are just starting in the fitness game, or you have recently taken your workout to new levels, you may develop aching muscles, sore body parts and general pains in places you’ve never felt before, but we’re sorry to say the common saying is right… no pain, no gain!

-Although you may start to feel muscle soreness, commonly known as DOMs (Delayed Onset Muscle Soreness), after the first few sessions of increased activity, the good news is that it doesn’t last forever.
-Your body will get used to your new routine pretty quickly.
-You’ll see that your DOMs will lessen over time.
-Although we can’t promise complete prevention, we have plenty of tips and tricks to minimise the impact, so you’re back to your usual self in no time.
+Although you may start to feel muscle soreness, commonly known as DOMS (Delayed Onset Muscle Soreness), after the first few sessions of increased activity, the good news is that it doesn’t last forever.
+Your body will get used to your new routine quite quickly, and you’ll likely notice that your DOMS lessen over time.

 DOMS (Delayed Onset Muscle Soreness) is that pesky muscle soreness that usually pops up a day or two after exercising.
 It's caused by tiny tears in your muscle fibres, which happen when your muscles are stressed or overloaded during a workout.
 These tears are a good thing - they stimulate your body to repair and rebuild the muscle, increasing strength and size.
 But the rebuilding process can cause inflammation and pain, aka DOMS.